Middleware And Rate Limiting¶

 This example records an incoming Telegram user, increments update statistics, and stops the pipeline when the user is blocked:

-using TeleFlow.Core.Middleware;
+using TeleFlow.Framework.Middleware;

-using TeleFlow.Core.Updates;
+using TeleFlow.Framework.Updates;

 using TeleFlow.Telegram;